sopra-fs23-group-22/sopra-fs23-group-22-client/README.md

 ```bash
 npm run test
 ```

-This launches the test runner in an interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### Deployment
 After each commit to the main branch, automatic Github Actions get executed which deploy our application to [Google Cloud](https://cloud.google.com/).